-Sam Walton opened the first Walmart store in Bentonville, which would later become a retail giant known the world over, and it was in Little Rock where major Civil Rights movements saw desegregation become a reality.
+Sam Walton opened the first Walmart store in Bentonville, later becoming a retail giant known worldwide.
+In Little Rock, major Civil Rights movements saw desegregation become a reality.
 Arkansas might be small, but the state makes up for what it lacks in size with its rich history.
-These are the Arkansas landmarks to
+These are the Arkansas landmarks to see.

 - 21 Arkansas Landmarks

 - Historic Landmarks In Arkansas

 - 11- Fort Smith National Historic Site